flexflow/FlexFlow/docker/README.md

 ```

 ## Running a Docker container
-After having either built or downloaded a Docker container by following the instructions above, you can run it with the following command (the `flexflow` argument of the run script can be omitted):
+After having either built or downloaded a Docker container by following the instructions above, you can run it with the following command (the `--image_name flexflow` argument of the run script can be omitted).
+Moreover, you can choose the CUDA version to build using optional flag `--cuda_version`; otherwise, it will autodetect the cuda_version installed on the current machine and run the Docker container with it if available.

 ```
-FF_GPU_BACKEND=<YOUR_GPU_BACKEND> ./docker/run.sh flexflow
+FF_GPU_BACKEND=<YOUR_GPU_BACKEND> ./docker/run.sh --image_name flexflow --cuda_version 11.1
 ```

 If you wish to run the `flexflow-environment` container, run:

 ```
-FF_GPU_BACKEND=<YOUR_GPU_BACKEND> ./docker/run.sh flexflow-environment
+FF_GPU_BACKEND=<YOUR_GPU_BACKEND> ./docker/run.sh --image_name flexflow-environment --cuda_version 11.1
 ```

 Once again, if your backend is CUDA, you can omit the `FF_GPU_BACKEND` environment variable, since `cuda` is used as the default value.